 Both root rot and verticillium wilt are serious bottlebrush diseases that are difficult or impossible to treat.
 Both are caused by fungus.

 Root rot results from too much water in the soil.
-Bottlebrushes need well drained soil, not wet soil.
+Bottlebrushes need well-drained soil, not wet soil.
 When the soil is too moist, the root rot fungus can attack the shrub’s roots as well as the plant’s neighbors.
 You’ll see the branches dying back, leaves yellowing and falling, and the trunk turning strange colors.
 Bottlebrush disease treatment here is applying fungicides, but it’s much easier to prevent this disease than to cure it.

-Verticillium wilt is another of the diseases of bottlebrush that causes yellowing leaves and branch dieback.
+Verticillium wilt is another one of the diseases of bottlebrush that causes yellowing leaves and branch dieback.
 It is not likely to kill bottlebrush plants, but it is hard to rid the soil of the fungus.
 Your best bet is to treat the area with fungicides and move the tree to another location.